Full array of must-have and popular cultural facilities in Tokyo

 TNM exhibits artworks, archaeological artifacts, and other cultural propeties from Japan and other regions of Asia.

 We are further advancing the museum as a “Gateway to Japanese Culture” or “Face of Japan,” a place that provides accessible introductions to Japanese culture together with opportunities to become familiarized with Japanese traditions.

-This is the urban oasis with 58.3 hectares, constructed on the site of Daimyo’s mansion in the Edo period.
-This characteristic garden has well-balanced combination of European style garden and Japanese one.
-It was once made as a garden for the Imperial Family, however, became a national park later and attracts widespread popularity today.
+This is the urban oasis with 58.3 hectares, constructed on the site of Daimyo’s residence in the Edo period.
+This characteristic garden has well-balanced combination of European style gardens and Japanese traditional garden.
+It was once made as a garden for the Imperial Family, however, became a national garden later and attracts widespread popularity today.